Find Grad Schools

 Doctor’s Degrees in French Studies

 There are 5 schools in the United States where you can get your doctor's degree in french studies.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 13% were students from underrepresented racial-ethnic groups.
-Also, 25.0% of french studies graduates were international students.
+This degree is more popular with female students, and about 20% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 20.0% of french studies graduates were international students.

 Education Levels of French Studies Majors